LuxAter/Guides/source/cpp/index.rst

      reference or by pointer, the corresponding function parameter should be a reference-to-const (`const T&`) or pointer-to-const (`const T*`), respectively.
-   * Declar methods to be `const` whenever possible.
+   * Declare methods to be `const` whenever possible.
 Accessors should almost always be `const`.
 Other methods should be `const` if they do not modify any data members, do not call any non- `const` methods, and do not return a non- `const` pointer or non- `const` reference to a data member.